awslabs/aws-lambda-redshift-loader/README.md

 function a try.
 This sample includes the setup scripts to configure your database for loads of the sample data, as well as the script to create a sample configuration.

-To get started, deploy the AWSLambdaRedshiftLoader.zip from the Github ‘dist’ folder as outlined in the Getting Started section, and install the dependent modules (npm install java jdbc async node-uuid).
+To get started, deploy the AWSLambdaRedshiftLoader.zip from the GitHub ‘dist’ folder as outlined in the Getting Started section, and install the dependent modules (npm install java jdbc async node-uuid).
 You’ll also need to have a Redshift cluster set up, and have the cluster endpoint address, port, the database name in which